 How to Triage: A Step-by-Step Flow

-This aims to walk you through a standard triaging process, first covering tools and tips.
+This guide walks you through a standard triaging process, beginning with tools and tips.

-These tools that your SIG can use to make the process simpler, more efficient and faster.
+These are tools that your SIG can use to make the triage process simpler, more efficient and faster.

 Permissions and the Bot

 Opening new issues and leaving comments on other people’s issues are possible for all contributors.
-However, permission to assign specific labels (e.g.
+However, permission to assign specific labels (such as

 Gubernator offers a dashboard that tells you which pull requests are waiting for your feedback and which PRs are waiting for the contributor to respond.
 Please note that Gubernator only shows pull requests.
 You will not see which issues are assigned to you.